codenvy/docs/src/main/_docs/user-guide/user-permissions.md

 # Permissions API

 All permissions can be managed by using the provided REST API.
-The APIs are documented using Swagger, as explained here [TODO: link].
+The APIs are documented using Swagger, as explained [here]({{base}}{{site.links["server-rest-api"]}}).

 The permissions API list can be accessed by: [{host}/swagger/#!/permissions]().

 ## List Permissions

-List all the permissions that can be applied to a chosen domain:
+List the permissions which can be applied to a specific resources:
 GET /permissions : [{host}/swagger/#!/permissions/getSupportedDomains]()

-If a `domain` is not provided, the API will return all possible permissions for all domains.
-Valid `domain` values:
+Applicable `domain` values are the following:

 | Domain                     |
 | -------------------------- |